-It wasn’t inconceivable, though, that Elvis had driven by our house.
-He was born in Tupelo, Mississippi,* less than an hour’s drive north of us in a shotgun house, a narrow rectangular structure about 15 feet wide and 30 feet long with rooms arranged one behind the other with doors at each end.
-It was a symbol of how the poor lived in the mid-20th Century South, and although painted, the house was no better than ours.
+It wasn’t inconceivable, though, that Elvis had driven by our house.* Elvis was born in Tupelo, Mississippi,** less than an hour’s drive north of us, in a shotgun house; a narrow rectangular structure about 15 feet wide and 30 feet long with rooms arranged one behind the other with doors at each end.
+It was a symbol of how the poor lived in the mid-20th Century South, and although painted, their house was no better than ours.
 By now (1955) he had been living in Memphis for seven years.

 There was a rumor, that in a few months, he would do a show at the National Guard Armory in Amory, Mississippi, less than a half-hour’s drive from where I was standing.
 On car radios, I had heard Elvis’ music on WHBQ in Memphis, the station that first played his records, and rightly got the credit for introducing him to the public.

 The leader of a popular Memphis band, where Elvis had failed an audition, told him he should “stick to driving a truck,” (his job at the time).
 A year later, in 1956, Elvis had four #1 songs on Billboard’s Top 40, two of which were the top two songs of the year!

 Big dreamer that I was, I wasn’t thinking of being like Elvis, although we had a few things in common.
 We were born nearby, very close to our Mother’s who thought we might be preachers, had a deceased sibling, made early visits to a radio station, grew up poor in substandard housing, influenced by church attendance, and were searching for more exciting employment.
 Our mother’s middle name started with the letter L, and we both went on to serve in the US Army in Germany and wear a size 11 shoe.
 Finally, we were both unpopular in high school until we started performing.